-Coincidence is a proprietary measures of risk that I have developed and will be included in DazBeta.
+Coincidence is a proprietary measure of risk that I have developed and is included in DazBeta v3.2.

 The premise is very simple: